Homemade Herbed Sea Salt Recipe (Herbamare)

 Making it is simple.
 All you need is a food processor or high-powered blender and your favorite combination of dried herbs.
 The recipe is flexible and forgiving.
 Try adding dried chili flakes or black pepper for a little kick.
 Or keep it classic with rosemary, thyme, parsley, and a touch of celery or leek.

-This homemade herbed sea salt is one of the new recipes I added to the revised edition of my Nourishing Meals book.
+This homemade herbed sea salt is one of the new recipes I added to the revised edition of my cookbook, Nourishing Meals.
 Use it in soups and stews, on top of scrambled eggs, sprinkled over mashed avocado on toast, use it to make roasted chicken taste amazing, and in any other savory recipe.

 ALI-2023-PHOTO-VERTICAL-2